rerun-io/gradio-rerun-viewer/README.md

 </td>
 <td align="left"><code>None</code></td>
-<td align="left">If `value` is a callable, run the function 'every' number of seconds while the client connection is open.
-Has no effect otherwise.
-Queue must be enabled.
-The event can be accessed (e.g. to cancel it) via this component's .load_event attribute.</td>
+<td align="left">If `value` is a callable, run the function 'every' number of seconds while the client connection is</td>
 </tr>

 <tr>